 - who is buying your product or service?

 - where do these individuals live?
-When do they need your product / service the most?
+When do they need your product or service the most?

 - why are they buying your product?
 (Don’t know?
 Survey your past customers and clients!)